mvolkmann/blog/src/smalltalk.md

 To enable full-screen mode, open the World menu and select Preferences ...
 Full screen on.
 To disable this, select Preferences ...
 Full screen on.

+TODO: Move the rest of the content in this section to later.

 Jumping ahead, you can add buttons to the World that simplify toggling full screen mode.